oculus42/short-uuid/README.md

 short.constants.cookieBase90; // Safe for HTTP cookie values for smaller IDs.
 ```

 short-uuid is under 1K when compressed.
-Using Browserify, the library and dependencies are ~3.2K.
+Using Browserify, the library and dependencies are ~3.5K.

 ## Recent Release Notes

-2.3.0 corrects [Snyk](https://snyk.io) vulnerability protection to a dev dependency.
-2.3.1 merges the 2.1.x fixes into version history.
-2.3.2 merges a TypeScript definition from [alexturek](https://github.com/alexturek).
 2.3.3 fixes missing /dist folder from the npm module.
 2.3.4 corrects the behavior for UUIDs with uppercase letters.
+2.3.5 updates dependencies and includes a refactor for CodeClimate.

 **Prior to 2.3.4, passing a UUID with capital letters would cause an incorrect conversion.**
 All UUIDs are now converted to lowercase before translation.